akullpp/awesome-java/README.md

 - [Morpheus](http://www.zavtech.com/morpheus/docs) - Provides a versatile two-dimensional memory efficient tabular data structure called a DataFrame to enable efficient in-memory analytics for scientific computing on the JVM.
 - [Orson-Charts](https://github.com/jfree/orson-charts) - Generates a wide variety of 3D charts that can be displayed with Swing and JavaFX or exported to PDF, SVG, PNG and JPEG.
 (GPL-3.0-only)
 - [Tablesaw](https://github.com/lwhite1/tablesaw) - Includes a data-frame, an embedded column store, and hundreds of methods to transform, summarize, or filter data.
-- [XChart](https://github.com/knowm/XChart) - A light-weight library for plotting data.
+- [XChart](https://github.com/knowm/XChart) - Light-weight library for plotting data.
 Many customizable chart types are available.

 ### Search